aridoza/foundational-java/java-basics/java-project/README.md

 **2** | Meets expectations.
 Good job!
 **3** | Exceeds expectations.
 You wonderful creature, you!

-This will serve as a helpful overall gauge of whether you meet the project goals, but **the more important scores are the individual ones** above, which can help you identify where to focus your efforts for the next project.
+This will serve as a helpful overall gauge of whether or not you meet the project goals, but **the more important scores are the individual ones** above, which can help you identify where to focus your efforts for the next project.